thoughtfix/picocalc-lessons/picocalc-kb/readme.md

 This module (`picocalc_keymap.py`) provides a simple way to translate raw ASCII keypress codes from the ClockworkPi PicoCalc keyboard into human-readable names.

-It is intended to be reused across all PicoCalc projects: calculators, games, shells, menus, etc.
+It is intended to be reused across all PicoCalc projects: calculators, games, shells, menus, etc. For a deeper look, check out the [drivers by zenodante](https://github.com/zenodante/PicoCalc-micropython-driver).
+It's important that this is for MICROPYTHON ONLY.
+If you are using PicoMite BASIC, check out the [default code](https://github.com/clockworkpi/PicoCalc/tree/master/Code).

 ---